 For patients in Los Angeles who have experienced a drop in sperm production and quality, a minimally invasive robotic varicocelectomy can help reverse the damaging effects of the inflamed veins leading to the testicles.
 By undergoing a minimally invasive procedure, you can prevent the condition from worsening and limiting your life choices in the future.

 Is Robotic Surgery Right For You?

 Although robotic surgery is considered a safe and effective minimally invasive treatment option for kidney tumors, it is important to remember that no two conditions are alike.
-It is best to fully discuss your options with an experienced urologist so that both of you can determine if minimally invasive robotic surgery is best for you.
+It is best to contact us and fully discuss your options with an experienced urologist so that both of you can determine if minimally invasive robotic surgery is best for you.
 The Comprehensive Urology team in Los Angeles is one of the most specialized and experienced groups of urologists in minimally invasive robotic kidney surgery.
 If you would like to discuss your treatment options with the leaders in the field of urology and kidney cancer, call (310) 499-2756 today.